d0nkeyBOB/Push-PhoneGap/README.md

 4. Copy the Project ID found at the top of the page.
 5. Go to your application evironment on https://console.kinvey.com.
 6. Select Engagement on the left side menu.
-7. Select the Configuration tab and paste your project ID under Android.
+7. Select the configuration tab and paste your project ID under Android.
 8. Back on https://console.developers.google.com, on the left side menu select APIs & auth > credentials.
 9. Under Public API access, create a new key.
 10. Click Server key and then click create.